adithia73/StackExchange-Tag-Prediction-RNN/README.md

 # 🧠 StackExchange Tag Prediction with RNN

-Automatically predict relevant tags for a StackExchange question using its text content with a Recurrent Neural Network (RNN).
+Automatically predict relevant tags for a StackExchange question using the question's body text with a Recurrent Neural Network (RNN).

 ---

 ## 📌 Problem Statement

-The goal of this project is to build an NLP-based deep learning model to predict tags for a given StackExchange question using only its title and body text.
-This automation can improve content categorization and discoverability on community platforms like Stack Overflow.
+Build a machine learning model to predict appropriate tags for StackExchange questions using their content.
+This multi-label classification problem helps categorize user questions effectively, enabling better content search and topic indexing.

 ---

 ## 📂 Dataset

 - **Source:** [Kaggle - StackOverflow Stats Questions](https://www.kaggle.com/datasets/stackoverflow/statsquestions#Questions.csv)
+- **Files Used:** `Questions.csv`, `Tags.csv`
 - **License:** CC-BY-SA 3.0 (Attribution required)

-The dataset contains StackExchange questions related to statistics and includes:
-- `Id`
-- `Title`
-- `Body`
-- `Tags`
-- `CreationDate`, etc.

 ---

 ## 🧪 Approach

-1. **Data Cleaning & Preprocessing**
+### 1. Data Preparation

+- Loaded and merged `Questions.csv` with `Tags.csv` on `Id`.
+- Cleaned the `Body` field using:
-   - HTML tag removal
+  - HTML tag removal with BeautifulSoup
-   - Stopword removal
+  - Non-alphabetic character removal
-   - Lemmatization

-2. **Text Tokenization**
+  - Lowercasing and whitespace normalization

+### 2. Tag Processing

+- Selected top 10 most frequent tags.
+- Filtered records containing at least 2 of these tags.
+- Used `MultiLabelBinarizer` to encode tags into a binary matrix.

+### 3. Text Vectorization

-   - Tokenized question titles and bodies
+- Tokenized cleaned text using Keras' `Tokenizer`.
-   - Padded sequences for input to RNN

-3. **Model Architecture**
-   - Embedding Layer
+- Limited vocabulary to words appearing more than 3 times.
+- Converted text into padded sequences of max length 100.

+### 4. Model Architecture

+A Sequential Keras model with the following layers:
-   - Bidirectional LSTM
+- `Embedding` layer
+- `SimpleRNN` layer with 128 units
+- Fully connected `Dense` layer with ReLU
-   - Dense layers with sigmoid activation for multi-label classification
+- Output `Dense` layer with sigmoid activation (for multi-label classification)

-4. **Evaluation Metrics**
-   - Precision, Recall, F1-Score
-   - Custom threshold optimization for tag prediction
+### 5. Training

+- Used `binary_crossentropy` loss and `Adam` optimizer.
+- Trained for 10 epochs with checkpointing on validation loss.

+### 6. Prediction & Evaluation

+- Predicted tag probabilities on validation data.
+- Converted probabilities to binary outputs using a threshold.
+- Optimized F1-score over a range of thresholds (0 to 0.5 in 0.01 steps).
+- Selected the best threshold based on macro F1-score.

 ---

-## 📊 Performance
+## 🔧 Dependencies

-The model is evaluated using macro/micro F1-score on a held-out validation set.
-Multi-label classification threshold tuning was applied for optimal performance.

----

-## 🧠 Technologies Used

 - Python
+- Pandas, NumPy
+- BeautifulSoup
+- Scikit-learn
 - TensorFlow / Keras
-- Numpy, Pandas
-- Scikit-learn
+- Matplotlib
-- NLTK / BeautifulSoup (for preprocessing)

 ---

+## 🧠 Key Metrics

+   precision    recall  f1-score   support

+           0       0.91      0.82      0.86     17520
+           1       0.50      0.69      0.58      4700

+    accuracy                           0.79     22220
+   macro avg       0.71      0.75      0.72     22220
+weighted avg       0.82      0.79      0.80     22220

-## 🚀 Running the Project
+## 🚀 How to Run

-1. Clone the repository:
+1. Clone this repository:
    ```bash
    git clone https://github.com/<your-username>/StackExchange-Tag-Prediction-RNN.git
    cd StackExchange-Tag-Prediction-RNN